AriFordsham/GHCWiki/view-patterns.md

 ```

 This parses 3 bits to get the value of `n`, and then parses `n` bits to get the value of `val`.
-Note that this example uses the left-to-right scoping in the inner tuple: the first component is jused in the view expression in the second.
+Note that this example uses the left-to-right scoping in the inner tuple: the first component is used in the view expression in the second.

 #### N+k patterns